scriptin/jmdict-simplified/README.md

 1. All fields in all objects are always present, none ever omitted
 2. Array fields are never `null`, only empty
 3. The only place which allows `null` values is `sense->languageSource->text` field in word element

+## Format for JMnedict

+### Custom types

+Same as for JMdict

+### Root JSON object

+- `version` (string) := [Semantic version](http://semver.org/) of this project
+- `jmnedict-date` (string) := Creation date of JMnedict file, as it appears in a comment with format "JMnedict created: YYYY-MM-DD" in the original XML file header
+- `jmnedict-revisions` (array of string) := Revisions of JMnedict file, as they appear in comments before DOCTYPE in the original XML file header.
+These only contain actual version (e.g., "1.08"), not a full comment.
+Original comments also mention changes made, but this is omitted in the resulting JSON files
+- `tags` (object) := all tags: parts of speech, names of dialects, fields of application, etc. All those things are expressed as XML entities in the original file.
+Keys of this objects are tags per se, values are descriptions, slightly modified from the original file
+- `words` (array of objects) :=
+    - `id` (number) := unique identifier
+    - `kanji` (array of objects) := kanji (and other non-kana) writings
+        - `text` (string) := any non-kana-only writing, may contain kanji, kana, and some other characters
+        - `tags` (array of tags) := tags applied to this writing
+    - `kana` (array of objects) := kana-only (with few exceptions) writings, typically considered as "readings", but these can be a word writings by themselves
+        - `text` (string) := kana-only writing, may only accidentally contain middle-dot and other punctuation-like characters
+        - `tags` (array of tags) := same as for kanji
+        - `appliesToKanji` (array of strings) := list of kanji writings within this word which this kana version applies to. `"*"` means "all", empty array means "none"
+    - `translation` (array of objects) := translations + some related data for this words
+        - `type` (array of tags) := name types, as specified in tags
+        - `related` (array of xrefs) := xrefs to related words
+        - `translation` (array of objects) := actual translations
+            - `lang` (string) := language code from the ISO 639-2 standard
+            - `text` (string) := a word or phrase

+Differences from JMdict format:

+1. `jmnedict-date`+`jmnedict-revisions` vs. `jmdict-date`+`jmdict-revisions`
+2. `kanji` and `kana` have no `common` flag because in this dictionary priority data is missing (`ke_pri` and `re_pri` fields)
+3. `translation` instead of `gloss`
+4. `translation->translation->lang` seems to be always empty, that is because original file

+## License

+Original XML files, **JMdict_e.xml** and **JMnedict.xml** are property of the Electronic Dictionary Research and Development Group, and are used in conformance with the Group's [licence](http://www.edrdg.org/edrdg/licence.html).
+Project started in 1991 by [Jim Breen](http://www.csse.monash.edu.au/~jwb/).

+All derived files are distributed under the same license, as the original license requires it.

+Source files of this project (excluding distribution archives containing JSON files) are available under [Creative Commons Attribution-ShareAlike License v4.0](http://creativecommons.org/licenses/by-sa/4.0/).
+See [LICENSE.md](LICENSE.md)